 Christians should avoid the rebellious use of the phrase “That’s not my President” and confess, “That’s my President.”
 The statement is not inherently political.
-Nor is it about party affiliations.
+Nor is it about party affiliations or about one’s understanding of policy.
 Rather, that phrase is a theological confession of God’s loving sovereignty.

 What is God Doing?

 In the cosmic sense, I do not know why candidate A prevails over that candidate B. I cannot detail what God is doing; no one can.
-Even historical investigation faces limits when seeking to discern the purposes of the Heavenly Father.
+Even historical investigation faces limits when seeking to discern the purposes of the heavenly Father.
 God has declared, “For my thoughts are not your thoughts, neither are your ways my ways, declares the LORD (Is 55:8).”
 Be suspicious of those who proclaim that candidate A is a symbol of divine blessing and that candidate B is a symbol of judgement.
 God’s world is far more complex than that.
 Philistia, Babylon, and Assyria all had good runs at Israel’s political expense.
 But God was not with the pagan countries.
 Today’s win or loss is not the end of the story.
-John Neuahas words still ring true today, “Jesus Christ is Lord.
-That is the first and final assertion Christians make about all of reality, including politics.”

 Of course, we can disagree with any President’s agenda.
-We have the freedom in Christ to vote for candidates that will overturn the current administration’s policy wins.
+The presence in office does not prove the righteousness of their causes or policies.
+Might does not make right.
+We have the freedom in Christ to vote for candidates that will overturn the current administration’s policy wins and the next.